rilwan99/angstrom/contracts/docs/BigPicture.md

 Ethereum L1 Mainnet or canonical testnets with identical semantics.
 - **The `_CONTROLLER` is sound:** The controller will maintain the approved set of nodes such that the _economic security assumption_ and _sufficiently staked assumption_ is maintained over time
+- **Integrity of state dependencies:** Running off-chain the nodes of the Angstrom network expect to be tightly coupled with builders meaning roughly it can expect that *most of the time* the way it sees the chain will be the state when a bundle lands.
+This means that we assume DoS vectors from modifying state dependencies e.g. ERC20 permits, token balances or hooks will be managed well.

 ### Core